schneebergerlab/msyd/example_workflow.md

 In the next step, whole-genome alignments of the query sequences to the reference need to be computed.
-`pasy` can work with alignment files in SAM, BAM and PAF format.
+`msyd` can work with alignment files in SAM, BAM and PAF format.
 We choose Columbia as a reference, and align the sequences using `minimap2`:

 ```